qbg/syntax-rules/README.md

 # syntax-rules

 A library for defining hygienic macros based on pattern matching.
-This library is an adaptation of syntax-rules from Scheme and incorporates some of the features in syntax-parse from Racket.
+This library provides many features of `syntax-parse` from Racket and provides a `syntax-rules`-based interface and a `syntax-case`-based interface to its facilities.

 ## Usage